 \subsection{The Steinmann Arrows and Dynkin Elements}

-We now show that the restriction of the Steinmann arrows to $\Zie$, which are derivations for its Lie bracket, have a remarkable description in terms of cells, i.e. chambers of the adjoint braid arrangement.
+We now show that the restriction of the Steinmann arrows to $\Zie$, which are derivations for its Lie bracket, have an interesting description in terms of cells, i.e. chambers of the adjoint braid arrangement.

 Following \cite[Section 2]{epstein2016}, we define the commutative up operators

 and